9 July 2020

+I have fond memories of my time at Emma studying Economics.
+We were all blessed with great tutors (thank you Mike Gross!), a great location and beautiful gardens.
 When I left Cambridge it’s safe to say I took the path less travelled.
 A ski season, followed by 10 years in the music industry releasing records (some hits, some misses), 5 years in marketing and advertising ventures learning about brands, then starting my own businesses in drinks (a functional soft drinks co themed on extreme sports and then a craft microbrewery in Tropical North Queensland).

 Ape2o was born: the anti–plastic–bottle Water Company.
-It’s a pun of H2O with a proud Silverback Gorilla logo.
+It’s a pun of H2O, with a proud Silverback Gorilla logo.
 The thinking being we should all GO APE about this situation and do something about it, each being our own Guerillas in the fight for change.
 But how?
-Or more importantly why?
+Or more importantly, why?

 So the 'How' is a network of public water vending machines that use micro–filtration and UV light to purify mains water (removing organic/inorganic impurities & microplastics, but keeping natural minerals), and that offer chilled and sparkling options for 25p contactless.
 Also a range of 100% plastic-free, steel refillable bottles and a 10% promise to use 10% of all topline sales to transparently fund ocean, beach & river clean ups and anti–plastic education projects.
 We currently have 4 locations: London Zoo, New Street Square & One New Change in the City, and Hampton Court.